MicrosoftDocs/dataexplorer-docs/data-explorer/vnet-endpoint-storage-event-hub.md

 # [Event Hub - service endpoint](#tab/event-hub)

-### Allow Access to Azure Event Hub from Azure Data Explorer subnets using a service endpoint
+### Allow access to Azure Event Hub from Azure Data Explorer subnets using a service endpoint

 > [!IMPORTANT]
 > Virtual networks are supported in **standard** and **dedicated** tiers of Event Hubs, and aren't supported in the basic tier.